SamZorSec/Arilux_AL-LC0X/README.md

 This is an alternative version of the [Alternative firmware] for Arilux LED Controllers with a few modifications and enhancements.

-Differences are:
+Differences are between the original Arilux alternative firmware:
 - Only support for HSB
 - Only support for JSON mqtt messages
+- Almost complete rewrite of the code

 Enhancements are:
 - Fade from any color to any other color smoothly without apparent brightness changes
-- ON/OFF states will correctly fade and remember the last color
+- ON/OFF states will correctly fade and remember the last color (in EEPROM)
 - Easy to make new effects, See Effect.h and some of the including Effects
-- You can send partial updates for teh color, for example just the hue, brightness or white values
+- You can send partial updates for the color, for example just the hue, brightness or white values
 - After startup the LED will always turn on as a safety feature (handy if the arilux is behind a switch)
+- Change: Remote control Speed + and - will change through colors

 Current effects are:
 - Rainbow: Will keep fading over the rainbow of colors
 - Transition: Change from color1 to color2 over a period of time
 - Flash:  Flash between two colors or betwene black and the current color
 - Strobe: Strobe between two colors, period can be given

 Old functionality to be re-added
-- Remote control
+- IR Remote control

+## Todo

+ - IR Remote, need to add some better interface for this instead of separate routines for each remote control device
+ - Configure using some form of web based interface, eg, no need to configure for each device using the setup.h file
+ - ASync TCP / MQTT client
+ - Store the current active Filter in EEPROM/MQTT (properly need to create some configure object)
+ - CHeck if we can use a better way of debugging lines

 Tested with the [ESP8266 Wi-Fi chip][esp8266].